Permify/permify/docs/documentation/docs/api-overview/permission/expand-api.md

 }
 ```

-Above schema - modeled with Permify's DSL - represents a simplified version of GitHub access control.
+Above schema - modeled with Permify DSL - represents a simplified version of GitHub access control.
 When we look at the repository entity, we can see two actions and corresponding accesses:

  - Only owners can push to a private repository.
  - To read a private repository, the user should be one of the owners of that repository and need to belong to the parent organization of that repository ( user can either be admin or member on that organization).